We got noticed!!

 Wake Up Mom!

-a heartbreaking journey through my son's addictive years.
+"Wake Up Mom!" is available on Amazon!
+This story chronicles the heartbreaking journey through my son's addictive years.
 When I finally recognized his abuse of prescription drugs I tried to do everything in my power to get his life back on track.
 I felt compelled to write this story with the hope it may help others who have a loved one who is experiencing abuse.
-It hopefully will give some inspiration to those who are ready to give up.
-The book will be available on Amazon August 20!
+It hopefully will give some inspiration to those who are are experiencing this so horribly common situation.
+PleaseDon't give up on your loved one!!

 The son I was trying to save from addiction....